Glenn Strebel Award

 2019- Officer Nick Funk, Boone County Sheriff's Office, awarded March 6, 2020

 2020- No award issued due to covid-19 and cancellation of the conference

 Presentation of Award

 The award will be presented at the ITEA Annual Conference each year.
 The award recipient and the Chief Executive(s) or administrator(s) will be invited to the awards presentation.
 The recipient will receive a free one-year membership to the ITEA, paid tuition for the following year’s ITEA Annual Conference, and a plaque.

-Entries must be based upon the person’s performance from January 1st – December 31st of that year.
+Entries must be based upon the person’s performance from January 1st – to December 31st of that year.

 Nominations must be returned to the ITEA by 31 JANUARY.

 All entries and supporting data become the property of the Illinois Truck Enforcement Association and will not be returned.

 The ITEA Board of Directors will review the entries and determine the selected winner(s).

 The ITEA reserves the right to publish the names and photographs of the winner and their agencies on our website.